Clutter-Freeing Yourself from the Chaos

 04 Label Three Boxes “Keep”, “Give Away”, and “Throw Away”

 When sorting remember the definition of clutter, “things we don’t love or use.”
 If it’s not something you love and would be upset to part with, or something that has been used in the past year, out it goes.
 Even if you feel the item is “still good” and “could be useful”, if you’re not using it, pass it along to someone who will.
 Don’t get side-tracked if you come across your old high school yearbook or misplaced photo album.
 Stick with the task at hand.
+If you can’t bear to be rid of certain things, then consider renting storage with someone like Boombox Storage.
+If you don’t need something immediately it can be an effective way of removing clutter from your life, that way you can focus on what’s important.

 05 Be Ruthless